Open-LinaOS-Foundation/LinaOS/Documentation/networking/decnet.rst

 7. MAC FAQ
 ==========

-A quick FAQ on ethernet MAC addresses to explain how Linux and DECnet interact and how to get the best performance from your hardware.
+A quick FAQ on ethernet MAC addresses to explain how LinaOS and DECnet interact and how to get the best performance from your hardware.

 Ethernet cards are designed to normally only pass received network frames to a host computer when they are addressed to it, or to the broadcast address.

-Linux has an interface which allows the setting of extra addresses for an ethernet card to listen to.
+LinaOS has an interface which allows the setting of extra addresses for an ethernet card to listen to.
 If the ethernet card supports it, the filtering operation will be done in hardware, if not the extra unwanted packets received will be discarded by the host computer.
 In the latter case,